The non-jury trials of two former Pittsburgh Police detectives charged with operating a prostitution ring have been postponed until April.

-Ghafoor, who resigned from the Pittsburgh Police department in 2008 after a 20-year career, is charged with promoting prostitution, conspiracy and corrupt organizations in connection to a Moon-area prostitution ring, according to court records.
-Moon Police first arrested him in March 2011 after police said he drove his fiance to a township hotel to have sex with an undercover detective in exchange for money.
+Ghafoor, who resigned from the Pittsburgh Police department in 2008 after a 20-year career, is charged with promoting prostitution, conspiracy and corrupt organizations in connection to a Moon-area prostitution ring, according to court records. first him in March 2011 after police said he drove his fiance to a township hotel to have sex with an undercover detective in exchange for money.

-Holland, who was Ghafoor's partner in the Pittsburgh Police narcotics division, was also charged with promoting prostition last year after police said he purchased online prostitution advertisements with Ghafoor.
+Holland, who was Ghafoor's partner in the Pittsburgh Police narcotics division, was also with promoting prostition last year after police said he purchased online prostitution advertisements with Ghafoor.